Numerical analysis of the SIMP model for the topology optimization problem of minimizing compliance in linear elasticity: Abstract

 \section{Abstract}

-We study the finite element approximation of the solid isotropic material with penalization (SIMP) model for the topology optimization of the compliance of a linearly elastic structure.
-To ensure the existence of a minimizer to the infinite-dimensional problem, we consider two popular restriction methods: $W^{1,p}$-type regularization and density filtering.
-Previous results prove weak(-*) convergence in the solution space of the material distribution to an unspecified minimizer of the infinite-dimensional problem.
-In this work, we show that, for every isolated minimizer, there exists a sequence of finite element minimizers that strongly converges to the minimizer in the solution space.
+We study the finite element approximation of the solid isotropic material with penalization method (SIMP) for the topology optimization problem of minimizing the compliance of a linearly elastic structure.
+To ensure the existence of a local minimizer to the infinite-dimensional problem, we consider two popular regularization methods: $W^{1,p}$-type penalty methods and density filtering.
+Previous results prove weak(-*) convergence in the space of the material distribution to a local minimizer of the infinite-dimensional problem.
+Notably, convergence was not guaranteed to \emph{all} the isolated local minimizers.
+In this work, we show that, for every isolated local or global minimizer, there exists a sequence of finite element local minimizers that strongly converges to the minimizer in the appropriate space.
 As a by-product, this ensures that there exists a sequence of unfiltered discretized material distributions that does not exhibit checkerboarding.